oephi/Mentor-Find/README.md

 # Project Management
 * **The Idea:** To begin our project, we began with the task of creating a two sided marketplace.
 We then did research and listed currently existing and successful 2 sided market places to familiarise ourselves, coming up with the following: gumtree, Ebay, AirBNB, Carousel, AliBaba, Amazon, Lynda, Facebook Market, Etsy, and Upwork.
 We proceeded by then brainstorming and we generated 1 idea each going around the circle until we had a total of 8 ideas which we were interested in.
 We then made a vote on our favourite idea which was MentorFind.
 Our other ideas were: Buying and Selling Pets, second hand tabletop games, connecting casual sports players for public matches, selling ideas, and a review based contractor site.
 * **Wireframing:** We then freehand drew some wireframes for what we wanted the web pages and our user flow to look.
 We modified it as new ideas were generated.
 When we were satisfied with the freehand drawings we converted them into digital mockups using Balsamiq.
 The full wireframe set can be viewed [Here](https://github.com/brasscapon/Mentor-Find/blob/master/docs/wireframes.pdf).
-The wireframes for our homepage are as follows:
+The wireframes for our homepage is as follows:
 ![MentorFind Home Page Wireframe](https://github.com/brasscapon/Mentor-Find/blob/master/docs/homepage-wireframe.png)
 * **Database:** After drawing up our wireframes we created a freehand ERD (Entity Relationship Diagram) which described our planned database models to use, their attributes and data types, as well as the relationships between them.
 We received feedback from our educators and modified it 3 times to end up with this result:
 ![ERD](https://github.com/brasscapon/Mentor-Find/blob/master/docs/erd.png)